aouriques/Front-End-Recruiting-Test/README.md

 * The user must be able to edit the information of an existing task.
 * If the task doesn't exist, then the system must display the following message: "Are you a hacker or something?
 The task you were trying to edit doesn't exist.".

-**5) As a guest user, I want to prioritize the tasks of my TO DO list, so that I can organize my work and always deliver the most valuable things first.**

-**ACCEPTANCE CRITERIA:**
-* The user interface must be developed using AngularJS and its best practices.
-* The storage engine must be the browser's Local Storage.
-* The user must be able to reorder the list based on his prioritization criteria.
-* The user must be able to move tasks up and down in order to organize the list.

-**6) As a guest user, I want to change a resolution of a task, so that I can set tasks as done without removing them from the list or change them back to active in case they weren't done yet.**
+**5) As a guest user, I want to change a resolution of a task, so that I can set tasks as done without removing them from the list or change them back to active in case they weren't done yet.**

 **ACCEPTANCE CRITERIA:**
 * The user interface must be developed using AngularJS and its best practices.